ptarmiganlabs/qs-jwt/README.md

 This example will

-- Create a JWT for Qlik Sense Enterprise on Windows (the `--target qseow` option).
+- Create a JWT for Qlik Sense Enterprise on Windows (the `create-qseow` command).
 - Create a JWT for user `anna` in Sense userdirectory `GRUSGRUS`.
 Grusgrus is a fictitious company.
 - The JWT will expire in 365 days.
 - The private key in file `privatekey.pem` will be used to sign the JWT.